Fulop-Krisztian/netconfigs/Linux/Alpine postinstall.md

 Change in `/etc/rc.conf`:  `rc_parallel="YES"`

 > [!NOTE]
 > Tiny boot time optimization.
-Setting it to 0 actually pauses the boot process until manual input
+Setting it to 0 actually pauses the boot process until manual input, so set it to 1

 Change in `/boot/extlinux.conf`: `TIMEOUT 1`